Setsuko Thurlow: United Nations

-ICAN and the Nobel Peace prize
+ICAN and the Nobel Peace Prize

-Mrs Thurlow was a founding member and gave the keynote speech at the international launch of ICAN in Canada in 2007.
-She is a leading figure of ICAN, which won the 2017 Nobel Peace Prize “for its work to draw attention to the catastrophic humanitarian consequences of any use of nuclear weapons and for its ground-breaking efforts to achieve a treaty-based prohibition of such weapons”.
-Thurlow accepted the prize on behalf of the campaign at a ceremony in Oslo on December 10, 2017, together with Beatrice Fihn, the executive director of ICAN.
+Thurlow was a founding member and gave the keynote speech at the international launch of ICAN in Canada in 2007.
+She is a leading figure of the group, which won the 2017 Nobel Peace Prize “for its work to draw attention to the catastrophic humanitarian consequences of any use of nuclear weapons and for its ground-breaking efforts to achieve a treaty-based prohibition of such weapons.”
+Thurlow accepted the prize on behalf of the campaign at the ceremony in Oslo on December 10, 2017, together with Beatrice Fihn, the executive director of ICAN.

-During her reception speech, Mrs Thurlow declared, in reference to the moment she was trapped under the building after the bombing and saved by a soldier: "Then, suddenly, I felt hands touching my left shoulder, and heard a man saying: "Don't give up!
+During her speech, Thurlow declared, in reference to the moment she was trapped under the building after the bombing and saved by a soldier: "Then, suddenly, I felt hands touching my left shoulder, and heard a man saying: "Don't give up!
 Keep pushing!
 I am trying to free you.
 See the light coming through that opening?
 Crawl towards it as quickly as you can. [...]
 Our light now is the ban treaty.
 To all in this hall and all listening around the world, I repeat those words that I heard called to me in the ruins of Hiroshima: "Don't give up!
 Keep pushing!
 See the light?
-Crawl towards it. [...]Tonight, as we march through the streets of Oslo with torches aflame, let us follow each other out of the dark night of nuclear terror.
+Crawl towards it. [...]
+Tonight, as we march through the streets of Oslo with torches aflame, let us follow each other out of the dark night of nuclear terror.
 No matter what obstacles we face, we will keep moving and keep pushing and keep sharing this light with others.
 This is our passion and commitment for our one precious world to survive".

 Private life

 Setsuko married in 1950 a Canadian historian, Jim Thurlow, whom she had met in Japan.
-The couple settled in Canada 1955, at the time when Asian immigration was restricted to family of Canadians.
+The couple settled in Canada in 1955, at the time when Asian immigration was restricted to family of Canadians.
 In 1957, they moved to Japan for a social project in Hokkaido, to come back to Toronto in 1962.
 Setsuko served there as a social worker in the education and health departments.

-Until his death in 2011, her husband took part in her anti-nuclear activities and has among others helped her to organize groups and conferences for the cause.
 They had two sons and two grandchildren.
+Until his death in 2011, her husband took part in Setsuko's anti-nuclear activities and has with others helped her to organize groups and conferences for the cause.